Pawel-Eliszewski/WalletApp-frontend-refactored/README.md

 ===
 Currently, I am working on expanding it with additional features:

-- Upgrade to Progressive Web App (mobile & desktop);
+- Upgrade to a Progressive Web App (for both mobile and desktop platforms);
-- Accessibility (f.e., navigation with only a keyboard);
+- Enhance accessibility, for example, ensuring navigation is possible using only a keyboard;
-- Refactor from css.modules to BEM & Sass;
+- Refactor from CSS Modules to BEM & Sass;
-- Implementing a new project structure and refactoring the majority of components;
+- Implement a new project structure and refactor the majority of components;
-- Dark/Light Color Schemes;
+- Provide Dark/Light Color Schemes;
-- Polish and English language versions to choose from;
+- Include a Search Form with transaction filters (amount, date, type, category, comment);
-- Searach Form with transactions filters (amount, date, type, category, comment);
+- Display 5 consecutive currencies in the Currency component;
-- 5 consecutive currencies in the Currency component;
+- Utilize Framer-Motion for modal animations;
-- Google authorization;
+- Use React-Select for dropdowns;
-- New StatisticsTab chart types;
+- Offer Polish and English language versions for users to choose from (work in progress);
-- Framer-Motion for Modal animations;
+- Implement Google authorization (work in progress);
-- React-Select for Dropdown;
+- Introduce new chart types for the StatisticsTab (work in progress);